 Shopping around for a new insurance provider every once in a while can be helpful in this regard, as carriers’ pricing can change as their experience in a location or a general book of business changes.
 Likewise, if you have significant changes in your practice, you might benefit by having a different carrier give you a new review.
 One advantage of starting with a new carrier is that you could be treated as a first-year attorney for step-rating purposes, which could mean a slightly lower premium in your first years with the new carrier.

 Another way to potentially save on premium is to search for a carrier with a book of business that generally mirrors your own firm’s.
-Small firms and solo practitioners insured by insurance companies that also insure large firms are absorbing some of the large firms’ loss experience by paying premium rates based on the insurer’s overall claims experience, which includes the severity and frequency of those large firms’ claims experience.
+Small firms and solo practitioners insured by insurance companies also ensure large firms are absorbing some of the large firms’ loss experience by paying premium rates based on the insurer’s overall claims experience, which includes the severity and frequency of those large firms’ claims experience.
 Unless a smaller firm’s areas of practice are mostly high risk, it may end up paying a higher premium than it would otherwise if purchasing from a carrier whose book is made up of mostly lower volume--and thus lower risk--practices.
 Conversely, if you are a smaller firm buying insurance from a legal malpractice insurer that specializes in covering smaller firms, your premium price is likely to be smaller, too, reflecting the lower risk of that insurer’s overall book of business.

-Finally, it is important to remember to compare premium cost to the full value of what you are purchasing in order to calculate the true “cost” of your insurance.
+Finally, it is important to remember to compare the premium cost to the full value of what you are purchasing in order to calculate the true “cost” of your insurance.
 There is a difference between cost and affordability.
 The actual out-of-pocket price of paying your yearly premium is a cost.
 But its actual effect on your bottom line needs to take into account what an uncovered loss could do to your ability to continue in practice or meet your personal financial obligations in the future: i.e. affordability.
 They are not the same.

-Like buying shoes, buying lawyers malpractice insurance is something every lawyer must do.
+Like buying shoes, buying lawyers' malpractice insurance is something every lawyer must do.
 And, like with shoes, every lawyer wants to find insurance that fits them properly and fits their budget, while providing value for money.
 The information in this primer should help any lawyer accomplish that goal confidently.